 Do They Last a Long Time?

 The most durable panels are rigid panels that are fixed in place on the roof of your van.
 Rigid panels are usually mounted in an aluminum frame and covered with tempered glass.
-These panels are much more durable than the flexible panels and can last up to 30 years.
+These panels are much more durable than flexible panels and can last up to 30 years.
 At that rate, they’ll probably outlast your van.
 For example, LG solar panels come with a 25 years warranty.

 Will They Be Enough?

 It’s very possible that you’ll find yourself using more power than your solar panels can keep up with.
 You have a few choices if that happens: buy more solar panels, buy more batteries, or supplement your power with a generator or camp plug-in.